Thoughts on food coloring

 - Line two baking pans with parchment or silicone baking mats.

-- Whip on high speed to a stiff meringue, meringue will be shiny and stick to the bottom if you flip it upside-down.
+- Whip on high speed to a stiff meringue, meringue will be shiny and stick to the bottom of the bowl if you flip it upside-down.
+If you're using a stand mixer, a large clump of meringue will also stick to the inside of a whisk attachment.
+The tips of meringue that stick off the beaters of a hand mixer will resemble the slight curve of a bird's beak.

 - Add vanilla extract/beans or vanilla bean paste, and whip a few seconds more.

-- Sift the dry ingredients little by little directly into the meringue, folding gently but firmly.
+- Sift the dry ingredients directly into the stiff meringue.

-- Transfer to a piping bag (or large plastic bag) fitted with a quarter-inch tip, pushing the bottom of the bag into the tip so it doesn’t leak.
+- Transfer to a piping bag (or large plastic bag) fitted with a small round tip.

-- Pipe onto a silicone baking mat or parchment paper.
+- Pipe 1 to 2-inch rounds of batter onto a silicone baking mat or parchment paper.
+Hold the piping bag vertical, and about a quarter-inch above the pan.

-- Bake at 300° F for about 16 minutes, rotating the pan once halfway through baking.
+- Bake at 300° F for about 14-17 minutes, rotating the pan once halfway through baking.
+Macarons are done when the tops don't wiggle away from the bottoms when lightly pushed.

-- Cool a few minutes before removing from baking mat or parchment.
+- Cool a few minutes before removing them from the baking mat or parchment.

 - Fill with buttercream and store chilled for 24 hours before serving.

-- In a small saucepan bring sugar and water to a boil, and cook until it reaches 234° F on a candy or meat thermometer.
-Sans thermometer, it usually on takes a minute or two of boiling to become hot enough).
+- In a small saucepan bring sugar and water to a boil, and cook until it reaches 248° F on a candy or meat thermometer.
+Sans thermometer, it usually on takes a two to three minutes of boiling.

 - The buttercream may appear broken (curdled), but keep beating and it will smooth out.
 Add extract or liqueur to taste.
 Store refrigerated, and bring to room temperature to use leftovers (it may need another beating to smooth out after being refrigerated).